kkdlau/COMP4411-Impressionist/README.md

 7. Video:
  - The video pauses when there are no mouse movements
+ - User may tune brush settings while video is running
  - A sample video located at `bonus/videos/cinepak.avi` is prepared for the graders

 8. Rubber / Sketch and pull: